How to Visit Iceland on a Budget (Solo Travel Tips)

 6. Head to the pub during happy hours

 The capital city Reykjavik has a super happening nightlife.
 You must definitely go pub hopping to experience the party scenes in Iceland.
-So do take advantage of the happy hours offered by almost every pub downtown on your solo budget trip!
+So do take advantage of the happy hours offered by almost every pub downtown on your budget trip!
 These hours are typical during the evening and vary slightly from one pub to the other.
 So get out there, make friends, and party!

 7. Enjoy the beer nights at hostels